Graves' disease: Mechanism

 Thyroid-stimulating immunoglobulins recognize and bind to the TSH receptor, which stimulates the secretion of thyroxine (T4) and triiodothyronine (T3).
-Thyroxine receptors in the pituitary gland are activated by the surplus hormone, suppressing additional release of TSH in a negative feedback loop.
+Thyroxine receptors in the pituitary gland are activated by excess hormone, suppressing additional TSH release in a negative feedback loop.
 The result is very high levels of circulating thyroid hormones and a low TSH level.

 Pathophysiology

 Histopathology of a case of Graves' disease.
 It shows marked hyperplasia of thyroid follicular cells, generally more so than toxic multinodular goitre, forming papillae into the thyroid follicles, and with scalloping of the peripheral colloid.

 Graves' disease is an autoimmune disorder, in which the body produces antibodies that are specific to a self-protein - the receptor for thyroid-stimulating hormone.
 (Antibodies to thyroglobulin and the thyroid hormones T3 and T4 may also be produced.)

-These antibodies cause hyperthyroidism because they bind to the TSHr and chronically stimulate it.
+These antibodies cause hyperthyroidism by binding to the TSHr and chronically stimulating it.
 The TSHr is expressed on the thyroid follicular cells of the thyroid gland (the cells that produce thyroid hormone), and the result of chronic stimulation is an abnormally high production of T3 and T4.
 This, in turn, causes the clinical symptoms of hyperthyroidism, and the enlargement of the thyroid gland is visible as a goiter.

 The infiltrative exophthalmos frequently encountered has been explained by postulating that the thyroid gland and the extraocular muscles share a common antigen, which is recognized by the antibodies.
 Antibodies binding to the extraocular muscles would cause swelling behind the eyeball.

 The "orange peel" skin has been explained by the infiltration of antibodies under the skin, causing an inflammatory reaction and subsequent fibrous plaques.

 The three types of autoantibodies to the TSH receptor are: